Final results

 Should there be any delay to the release of your results, progression decision or final award you will be notified as soon as possible.

-If you have any questions or concerns following the release of course results, progression decisions or a degree award, you should speak to your Personal Tutor or the Student Learning Advisor, who can talk you through the possible outcomes and offer you advice on your options.
+If you have any questions or concerns following the release of course results, progression decisions or a degree award, you should speak to your Student Adviser in the first instance.
+They will be able to talk you through the possible outcomes; offer you advice on your options; and signpost you to other sources of support (eg. your Academic Cohort Lead) if required.

 Final awards and classifications